Nursing Training Exam Failed: Retake & Options 2026

 Learn more

-Written exam not passed
+Written exam failed

 • Gaps in specialized knowledge: Especially in nursing processes, nursing planning, and legal foundations